davidandradeduarte/kubernetes-up-and-running/NOTES.md

 #### Liveness Probe

+Liveness determines if an application is running properly.

+Containers that fail liveness checks are restarted, by default.

 Liveness health checks are application-specific, defined in the Pod manifest.

 Liveness probes are defined per container, which means each container inside a Pod is health-checked separately.